Assessment for Dyscalculia

 SEND Pathways Multiplication flip-grid

-A screening assessment takes approximately 1½-2 hours to complete and, if the results suggest that further, in-depth assessment is pertinent - in order to potentially pursue a diagnosis of dyscalculia - then this can be arranged at an additional cost.
+A screening assessment takes approximately 1½-2 hours to complete and, if the results suggest that further, in-depth assessment is pertinent - in order to potentially pursue a diagnosis of a SpLD in maths or Dyscalculia - then this can be arranged at an additional cost.

-In order to satisfy the professional body guidelines for a diagnostic assessment of dyscalculia, it is necessary to carry out a wide range of skills and abilities tests.
-It is also a requirement that other factors which can impact upon maths-related learning difficulties are explored as part of the assessment e.g. medical history, environmental factors, educational opportunities, speech and language skills etc. Furthermore, during a comprehensive dyscalculia assessment, it is usually necessary to carry out additional assessments relating to literacy skills and phonological awareness, to try and ascertain if another specific learning difficulty (e.g. dyslexia) may be at play, which could then be linked to the individual’s difficulties acquiring maths and numeracy skills.
+In order to satisfy the professional body guidelines for a diagnostic assessment, it is necessary to carry out a wide range of skills and abilities tests.
+It is also a requirement that other factors which can impact upon maths-related learning difficulties are explored as part of the assessment e.g. medical history, environmental factors, educational opportunities, speech and language skills etc. Furthermore, during a comprehensive maths learning difficulties and dyscalculia assessment, it is often necessary to carry out additional assessments relating to literacy skills and phonological awareness, to try and ascertain if another specific learning difficulty (e.g. dyslexia) may be at play, which could then be linked to the individual’s difficulties acquiring maths and numeracy skills.
 When you take into account that the following also need to be completed, it is not surprising that the whole process can take between 3 and 4 hours and is sometimes completed in two separate sessions:

-• tests of memory – including working memory
+• Tests of working memory and processing speed

-As with any other diagnostic assessment, the conclusion of the assessment may be that the criteria for identification of dyscalculia have not been satisfied.
+As with any other diagnostic assessment, the conclusion of the assessment may be that the criteria for identification of a SpLD in maths or dyscalculia have not been satisfied.
 However, as with all SEND Pathways assessments, recommendations for further support and intervention will always be provided in the report.

-Please note that I only assess children and young people up to the age of 18.
+Please note that I only assess children and young people from the ages of 9 to 18 for maths-learning difficulties/dyscalculia.

 Costs: